pyth-network/pyth-crosschain/price_service/client/js/README.md

 ### On-chain Applications

-On-chain applications will need to submit the price updates returned by the price service to the Pyth contract on their blockchain.
+On-chain applications will need to submit the price updates returned by Hermes to the Pyth contract on their blockchain.
 These applications should pass the `binary: true` option to the constructor as shown above, to ensure that all methods on `PriceServiceConnection` return the required information.
 This option will add a `vaa` field to `PriceFeed` that represents a signed price update.
 The `vaa` is a binary blob serialized as a base64 string.